brentarimoto/Log-On/README.md

 ### Authentication
 - Users can sign up, log in, and log out.
 - Users can use a demo log in to try the site.
-- Logged out users will only have access to the splash page
+- Logged out users will only have access to the splash page.
 ![Auth](https://github.com/brentarimoto/Log-On/blob/main/wiki/Auth.PNG)

 ### Friends
-- Users can friend other users on the platform
+- Users can friend other users on the platform.
-- Users can unfriend existing friends
+- Users can unfriend existing friends.
-- Users can see all their friends, and their info
+- Users can see all their friends, and their info.
 ![friends](https://github.com/brentarimoto/Log-On/blob/main/wiki/Friends.PNG)

 ### Live Chat/Messages
-- Users can see online chats anywhere or all chats on the messages page
+- Users can see online chats anywhere or all chats on the messages page.
 - Users can send and receive messages to/from other users.
 - Useres can delete any of their own messages.
 - Online Users can be seen in online users list.
-- During an active game, users can message with others users in the same game
+- During an active game, users can message with others users in the same game.
 ![messages](https://github.com/brentarimoto/Log-On/blob/main/wiki/Messages.PNG)

 ### Search